h2oai/tutorials/Driverless AI/scoring-pipeline-deployment-templates/scoring-pipeline-deployment-templates.md

 ### AWS Lambda for Machine Learning Predictions

 Another approach to executing the MOJO Scoring Pipeline is to run it on an AWS Lambda function.
 An AWS Lambda is a serverless compute service that runs code in response to events and automatically manages the underlying compute resources for us [15].
 With AWS Lambda, we can upload our MOJO Scoring Pipeline execution code, and AWS Lambda takes care of everything required to run and scale our code with high availability [14].
 With AWS Lambda, we are not required to provision or manage servers [14].
 The AWS Lambda will automatically scale our application by running code in response to each trigger [14].
 With the AWS Lambda, we are only charged for the compute time we consume [14].
 So, we are charged for every 100ms our code executes and the number of times our code is triggered [14].
 Thus, we are using the MOJO Scoring Pipeline to make predictions at a low operating cost.
-Appendix A of this tutorial will show you how to send HTTP requests to the AWS Lambda function to trigger it to automatically execute our MOJO Scoring Pipeline to do real-time scoring and batch scoring.
+Appendix A of this self-paced course will show you how to send HTTP requests to the AWS Lambda function to trigger it to automatically execute our MOJO Scoring Pipeline to do real-time scoring and batch scoring.

 ### AWS Lambda vs EC2